Dear Ms. Saharah Eve:

 (Original publication 2014/10/17)

 I have been following your website now for several months and I wanted to let you know how impressed I am with it.
-I spoke with you once on Niteflirt but a lot of background noise made it impossible to speak with discretion.
 I really appreciate your patience with me.
 This is probably going to sound weird this day and age but as a submissive male I have been finding it very hard to find Women online who do this in real life.
 I’ve been promised real time meetings after having spent considerable time trying to vet myself to on-line Dominas and professionals.
 I’m sorry if that offends with consideration to your female supremacist views but it’s a reality I have had to admit to.
 Women like yourself are not easy to find.
 I am getting weary of dealing with Dominas playing the part to make money and leading you on to believe you can one day become something more than a internet sub.
 I don’t have a problem with this per se, but I want something real.
 They turn out to be online dominants only and I am afraid it is making me bitter and cynical about the whole thing.
 I truly believe in a female led relationship.
 Being under the control of a Woman who likes in being a leader and leading Her man to be a better person must have led me to search for this.

 I hate feeling like this, but I feel like getting acquainted with yet another woman who seems to understand submissive males will only result in more disappointment.
 How do I stop this from happening to me?
 Am I doing something wrong?
 Am I looking in the wrong places?